aftabnawaz/VisualCalendariOS/panyakie/README.md

 ** Deep integration on mobile phones like the iPhone ** Rich desktop calendar apps like iCal, Exchange
 ** Great features like repeating events
-** Tools familiar to parents so they don't have to learn a new calendar app
 * Build an app that shows the calendar visually

 ## How the app works: